 Not all tech products succeed once on the market, and some are killed off with little warning.
-Flashback looks back at failed tech products to see what we can learn by studying their demises.
+Flashback looked back at failed tech products to see what we can learn by studying their demises.

 Navigation